Tony Eury Jr.

-Anthony Eury Jr. (born January 3, 1973) is an American professional stock car racing crew chief who works for The Money Team Racing as the crew chief of their No. 50 Chevrolet Camaro ZL1 1LE in the NASCAR Cup Series, driven by Conor Daly.
+Anthony Eury Jr. (born January 3, 1973) is an American professional stock car racing crew chief who works for Team AmeriVet as the crew chief of their No. 50 Chevrolet ZL1 in the NASCAR Cup Series driven by Burt Myers.
 He is also the co-owner of Fury Race Cars, a prominent chassis builder in late model racing.

 Early life

 Eury was born into a racing family in Kannapolis, North Carolina.
 His family lived near the Earnhardts north of Charlotte and the heads of both families, Ralph Earnhardt and Ralph Eury, were close friends.
 Tony Eury Jr. is the son of Tony Eury Sr. and Sandra Gee, daughter of famed engine builder Robert Gee.
 Dale Earnhardt Sr. married Sandra's sister Brenda, mother of Dale Earnhardt Jr. Despite both marriages ending in divorce, the cousins grew up together.

 Racing career

 Eury worked with Dale Earnhardt, Inc., from 1991 to 2007.
 In 1993, he became the car chief (and one of the tire changers) for Dale Earnhardt's NASCAR Busch Series team, working under his father, crew chief Tony Eury Sr. In the 2004, 2006, and 2008 seasons, Eury helped Dale Earnhardt Jr. get into the Chase for the NASCAR Sprint Cup and challenge for the NASCAR Sprint Cup Championship.
 The 2004 season began with a win at the Daytona 500, the first of 6 wins that season.

 In 2008, he began his crew chief career with Hendrick Motorsports, as Dale Earnhardt Jr. began racing for Rick Hendrick.
 After a poor showing in the 2009 Coca-Cola 600, some began to talk of Eury's possible firing and that he would be replaced by Ron Malec, who was the car chief for Hendrick teammate Jimmie Johnson's No. 48 car.
 On May 28, 2009, Hendrick Motorsports announced that Eury Jr. would be demoted to crew chief the team's part-time R&D car, the No. 25, driven by Brad Keselowski, replacing Lance McGrew, who switched jobs with Eury Jr. and became Earnhardt Jr.'s crew chief.
 In 2010, Eury Jr. became a crew chief for Earnhardt Jr.'s JR Motorsports team in the Nationwide Series, crew chiefing the team's No. 7 car, driven by IndyCar driver Danica Patrick as well as other drivers that year and in 2011.
 In 2012, Patrick left IndyCar to drive the car full-time with Eury Jr. as her crew chief for most of the season until he was released from the team before the race at Kentucky in September.
 Eury Jr. was replaced by Ryan Pemberton, who was hired to be the team's new competition director, replacing his father Tony Eury Sr. who was also released from JRM, as well as the interim crew chief for Patrick's No. 7 car.
 On December 10, 2012, Eury Jr. was hired by Swan Racing (previously Inception Motorsports) as the crew chief for David Stremme's No. 30 car in the Sprint Cup Series, replacing Steven Lane.